 Duluth School Board Wasn’t Told Of Asst.
 Superintendent’s Criminal History When Hired

-DULUTH, Minn. – FOX 21 has learned Duluth School District Assistant Superintendent Jeffrey Horton is on probation through 2022 for a third DWI offense he was sentenced for just months before being hired for the No. 2 job in the school district in July of last 2018.
+DULUTH, Minn. – FOX 21 has learned Duluth School District Assistant Superintendent Jeffrey Horton is on probation through 2022 for a second DWI offense he was sentenced for just months before being hired for the No. 2 job in the school district in July of last 2018.

-And while DWIs are not a deal breaker for hiring administrators in the state of Minnesota, FOX 21’s Dan Hanger has learned the Duluth school board was never told about that criminal history before signing off on Horton’s contract — even though three key public employees knew all along about the criminal history, including Superintendent Bill Gronseth.
+And while DWIs are not a deal breaker for hiring administrators in the state of Minnesota, FOX 21’s Dan Hanger has learned the full Duluth school board was never told about that criminal history before signing off on Horton’s contract — even though three key public employees knew all along about the criminal history, including Superintendent Bill Gronseth.

 We ask why, along with expert opinion from one of the state’s top education executives.